abdollah110/Tau-CMSDAS/JetToTauFakeRate.md

-Tau Id Efficiency
+Jet to Tau Fake Rate
 =================

 Both on Data (Single Muon data set) and MC (W+Jet events)

-How likely is  ajet is mis-identified as a tau lepton?
+How likely is  a jet to be mis-identified as a tau lepton?

+0) Select W events (W-->munu events).
+To do so find a good muon in event and check the TMass of muon and MET to be compatible with W TMass.

 1) Find a tau jet which pass decay mode finding and anti muon and anti electron discriminator

 2) Find how often this object can pass different working points of the Tau Isolation

 3) One can parametrize this fake rate v.s.
-Tau Pt or closet Jet pt to Tau or eta.
+Tau Pt or closet Jet pt to Tau or eta, etc.

 4) Try all eta ranges- Remember to always make an eta cut for your taus!
 Need the tracker!

 5) Compare tau fake rate between data and MC

 6) See the fake rate of different working points!
 Add in other tauIDs from the TreeReader.h

+7) after measuring tau ID from ZTT MC sample, make the ROC curve